pvdz/tenko/tests/testcases/strict_mode/eval/cannot_default_export_an_eval.md

 `````
 throws: Parser error!
-  Cannot use this name (var) as a variable name because: Cannot never use this reserved word as a variable name
+  Cannot use this name (`var`) as a variable name because: Cannot never use this reserved word as a variable name

 export default var eval = x;
-                   ^------- error
+               ^^^------- error
 `````